 In the past few years, the Fireball ride has made the headlines on a few occasions.
 At the Ohio State Fair, there was an accident caused by a malfunction because of corroded pieces on the ride.
 Similarly, an accident at the Santa Cruz Boardwalk lead to a death and the ride was closed due to corrosion on the supportive beams of the ride.
 These accidents have called into question the safety of traveling rides like the Fireball that are especially dangerous, and may have a lack of supervision and enforcement of proper inspections.
 Witnesses to one of the accidents said that before the accident, they noticed a large crack on the ride.
 Before going on a ride like the Fireball, check the outside and report any issues that may stand out like rusty parts or cracks.

-The music express has connected carts that spin around in a circle forwards and backwards and over hills.
-Last year, in 2017, a girl was thrown from her spinning cart and broke her nose.
+The Music Express has connected carts that spin around in a circle forwards and backwards and over hills.
+In 2017, a girl was thrown from her spinning cart and broke her nose.
 When other riders and those on the sidelines saw what had happened, they screamed for the ride to stop, but the music was so loud that the operator could not hear them.
 Other safety concerns regarding the Music Express have been that riders can get pinned against the sides of their cart or collide within the vehicle, causing injuries.

 If you or your child is injured on any of these rides, seek medical attention and contact the manager or owner of the attraction to make them aware of the injury.
 Speaking with an attorney can help assist you on what to do if an injury has occured and can walk you through how to proceed with a personal injury case.